Sianap8/Sianap8/README.md

 I’m a passionate developer and trader exploring crypto, stocks, data analysis, and automation.
 I love building tools that make markets easier to navigate.

 💻 **What I’m Working On:**
-- 📈 Crypto analytics projects
+- 📈 Crypto and Stock analytics projects
 - 🤖 Financial bots & trading scripts
 - 🌱 Learning more about AI and data science